powerhome/power-tools/docs/README.md

 [simple_trail](https://github.com/powerhome/power-tools/blob/main/packages/simple_trail/docs/README.md) 💎

-SimpleTrail makes it easy to keep history of attribute changes on a model.
+SimpleTrail makes it easy to keep a history of attribute changes on a model.

 ## Installation 🛠